United States · duration itinerary

 Insider tips

-- ◆Book popular restaurants and any specific tours in advance, especially on weekends.
+- ◆Book popular restaurants well in advance.

-- ◆Stay hydrated, especially during warmer months.
+- ◆Stay hydrated, especially when exploring outdoors.

 Packing highlights